-- A. The Company transacts with a variety of financial institutions all with high credit rankings to diversify credit risk, so it expects that the probability of counterparty default is remote. - B. As of December 31, 2018 and 2017, details of the Company's cash and cash equivalents pledged to others as collateral are provided in Note 8, "Pledged assets".
+- A. The Company transacts with a variety of financial institutions all with high credit rankings to diversify credit risk, so it expects that the probability of counterparty default is remote. - B. As of December 31, 2019 and 2018, details of the Company's cash and cash equivalents pledged to others as collateral are provided in Note 8, "Pledged assets".

-(2) Accounts receivable, net
+(2) Notes and accounts receivable, net